 Located on a lifestyle block on the outskirts of Hamilton, Peter and his wife have been homeschooling their three kids for 11 years.
 They are also guardians to their (now) 18 year old foster child who was educated via the public school system to Year 13.
 They are an active family that enjoys a wide range of outdoor pursuits and sports.
 Peter’s wife coaches homeschool hockey and is fully engaged within the greater homeschool community.
 Their kids are also enrolled in Kumon Maths, extracurricular Physics workshops hosted at Waikato University, music, speech and drama, and other academic workshops that are offered within the homeschool community throughout the year.
 Their family places a big emphasis on academic learning.
 Peter is a LINZ accredited Property Consultant, as well as the founder of a tech startup company and he has been a director on two company boards.
 He has extensive experience in corporate governance and sports administration at a volunteer level.
 Peter has been a committee member of several clubs including Waikato Gun Dog Club and the Waikato Offroad Racing Club where he has held secretary and treasurer roles.
-Peter has also front footed the homeschool discussion with NZSSSC over the last 4.5 years advocating for the inclusion of the homeschool community in school sports.
+Peter has also front footed the homeschool discussion with NZSSSC over the last 4.5 years advocating for the inclusion of the homeschool community in student sports.

 Andy and his wife have two teenage boys, Lachie (15) and Jackson (14), and have been homeschooling since 2015.
 Over the last 25 years Andy has held a variety of leadership roles within for-purpose organisations, local government and now central government.
 He is currently employed by Kāinga Ora as the Waikato Kaiwhakahaere Hononga Hapori where he has the privilege of leading the Partnerships and Engagement Team for the Waikato.
 Prior to this he was employed by Hamilton City Council for 14 years, responsible for the relationship management of the community sector with the Council.
 He also managed the policy and allocation of the contestable funding environment of Council ($2.5millon per annum).
 For the last 8 years Andy has led the Flyers Junior Basketball Club in Hamilton city, managing every aspect of the club growth from administration and communications to coaching.
 The club has grown exponentially over this time and now sees 200 young people playing with 22 teams each term registered in Waikato Basketball led competitions.

 Rico van Niekerk and his wife Chantelle emigrated to New Zealand in 2008 and were based mainly in Christchurch before moving to Oamaru at the end of 2023.
 An Engineer with a second degree in IT, it was his time at Meridian Energy as a Wind Reliability Engineer for the wind turbines that cemented his passion for health and safety and the importance of both within an organisation.
 His family's homeschooling journey started when his oldest asked to be homeschooled after COVID-19 school closures because he felt he learnt so much more at home.
-He joined the HESSA team because of his passion and belief in sport and the wellbeing that it offers, and consequently creating an environment where all children have equal opportunity to fully engage in all aspects of sport.
+He joined the HESSA team because of his passion and belief in sport and the wellbeing that it offers, and consequently creating an environment where all students have equal opportunity to fully engage in all aspects of student sport.

 Honour Te Tiriti o Waitangi